danielabar/ollama_chat/README.md

 * Mixing of logic and presentation concerns in `ChatJob#message_div` - could this be pulled out into a stream erb response that accepts the rand hex number as a local?
 * Is Redis needed for ActionCable re: `Turbo::StreamsChannel.broadcast_append_to "welcome", target:, html: message` in `ChatJob`?
 * If there are multiple clients (eg: open several browsers/tabs), it broadcasts to *all* of them - use signed stream and detect signed in user?
 See https://www.hotrails.dev/turbo-rails/turbo-streams-security
+* If using a strict form of CSP, the injected inline script from ChatJob might get rejected?